Current Exhibitions

 image: Nicolei Buendia Gupit, In The Age of Abundant Scarcity, 2023

-Human Impact: Contemporary Art and Our Environment is supported in part by the Mellon Foundation Public Humanities Labs Initiative on Migration through the Axinn Center for the Humanities at Middlebury College and the UVM Office of Research and Economic Development.
-BCA Spring exhibitions are supported in part by the Maslow Family Foundation.
+Human Impact: Contemporary Art and Our Environment is supported in part by the Mellon Foundation Public Humanities Labs Initiative on Migration through the Axinn Center for the Humanities at Middlebury College, the UVM Office of Research and Economic Development, Gund Institute for Environment, UVM School of the Arts, the Burlington Electric Department, and the Maslow Family Foundation.
 Hospitality sponsor: Lake Champlain Chocolates.
-Burlington City Arts is supported in part by the Vermont Arts Council & the National Endowment for the Arts.
+Burlington City Arts is supported in part by the Vermont Arts Council & the National Endowment for the Arts